 In our summer newsletter we introduced that Paul and Johnny had returned to university in order to be able to prescribe medication for pain relief.
 This is a recent advancement in our profession, enabling physiotherapists to prescribe medications in their area of practice (in our case musculoskeletal (MSK) medicine) so long as they are suitably trained and competent to do so.
 The primary driver for this advanced qualification was to be able to help our patients in a more timely manner – essentially becoming a one-stop shop for MSK pain and injury.
-We have now completed the course and should be able to offer this service in the new year.
+We have now completed the course and can offer prescriptions as part of our consultations.

 However, some common opinions we hear in clinic regarding pain relief include, “I don’t like taking pills”, “will masking the pain make the injury worse if I can’t feel it?” and “will I get addicted to the medication?”.
 Another factor that people are concerned about is that they feel they do not want to bother anyone with their pain or find it difficult to get an appointment with their GP.